enigmatic-code/lattice_circles/README.txt

-When run as a standalone program the lattice_circles.py program produces the text summary of the list found in the file: lattice_circles.txt
+When run as a standalone program the lattice_circles.py program produces the text summary of the list found in the file [ lattice_circles.txt ].

 There is a circle listed for every n < 5282 (but most of these are not verified minimal circles).